ivonunes/plumekit/docs/customise/resources.md

 # Resources

 Plume can collect page resources while rendering.
-A host application can then emit those resources as real CSS, JavaScript, and image files instead of forcing everything inline.
+A host application can then emit those resources as real CSS, JavaScript and image files instead of forcing everything inline.

-The important idea is locality: write the resource next to the markup that needs it, and let the host decide how to fingerprint, inject, optimise, or copy it.
+The important idea is locality: write the resource next to the markup that needs it, and let the host decide how to fingerprint, inject, optimise or copy it.

 ## Lifecycle